mattslay/Visual-FoxPro-language-template-for-Visual-Studio-Code/readme.md

 # A language template for Visual FoxPro code files in Visual Studio Code
-This language template bring syntax coloring and language support for Visual FoxPro PRG code files to the VS Code editor.
+This language template brings syntax coloring and language support for Visual FoxPro PRG code files to the Visual Studio Code editor.

 ##Installation - Installing Extensions
 VS Code looks for extensions under your user folder in the .vscode/extensions folder.
 Depending on your platform it is located: